Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 The other, less literal way of thinking about this question is to consider the impression you want to leave on the person you’re talking to.
 They may not remember every detail of your pitch.
 That being said, getting across the things that motivate you, the things that really define you, can leave a lasting impression.

-What do I do?
+Explain what do I do?

 After introductions, it’s time to convey what you bring to the table.
 Of course, you won’t have time for the most detailed summary.
 This is the place, however, where you can get across the work experience and educational background that make you stand out.
 You’ll have to keep it short and limited to just the experience relevant to the situation, but this is the opportunity to communicate the cold, hard facts about your experience.

 It’s also important here to speak about your strengths.
 Have you succeeded under pressure?
 Do you have a unique talent that distinguishes you?
-Including these in your elevator pitch can express the type of candidate, business partner or collaborator you are.
+Including these in your pitch can express the type of candidate, business partner or collaborator you are.

 This is also a great opportunity to pose questions to the person you’re speaking with.
 It helps carry the conversation along, and their answers can give you an opportunity to relate your experience back to theirs.